-Dr Ameline Bardo is an interdisciplinary biologist studying the evolution of tool use and manipulation as well as the emergence of the unique features of the human hand.
-Ameline completed her PhD at the CNRS (Paris) in November 2016, in which she looked at the evolution of the hand and manipulative abilities in great apes compared with humans.
-Dr Bardo combined ethological (i.e. behavioural) studies on the manipulative abilities of living great apes with 3D analyses of bony morphology of the thumb, and biomechanical modelling of human and great ape hands (hominids).
+Dr Ameline Bardo is a Biological Anthropologist and Primatologist working on the evolution of tool use and manipulation in primates as well as the emergence of the unique features of the human hand.
+She completed her PhD at the National Museum of Natural History (Paris) in November 2016, in which she looked at the evolution of the hand and manipulative abilities in great apes compared with humans.

-Dr Bardo's research applies an integrative and comparative behavioural, morphological and biomechanical approach to better understand the evolution of hominid hands related to their form and function.
+Dr Bardo's research applies an integrative and comparative behavioural, archaeological, morphological and biomechanical approach to better understand the evolution of hominid hands related to their form and function.
 Although her previous research demonstrated that the human hand is perhaps not as unique in its abilities as previously thought, this work has raised additional questions regarding the traditional understanding that the highly dexterous human hand and its distinct morphology evolved in response to stone tool-making.
-Indeed, it is still unclear when and under what selective conditions a “modern” hand evolved.

 During Ameline's postdoctoral project on the evolution of human dexterity, she will test longstanding assumptions about the evolution of the human hand through a comparative primate approach, with the aim of identifying what makes the human hand distinct among primates.